Vasudev-Sharma-13/COMP6321-GroupE/README.md

 To run Task 2 Jupyter Notebook files, follow these steps:

-There are four files for KNN for solving Task 2 using Support Vector Machines as follows
+There are four files for KNN for solving Task 2 using K-Nearest Neighbors as follows

 1. There are four files for the task as follows